yoolha/yoolha.github.io/blog/first-blog/First Blog.md

 type: "post"
 ---

-For a long time this website has had a couple of links to contact me, but those days are over.

 Now I have a brand new Hugo website with a custom written theme complete with

 - A homepage with more social links, and description of my skills